 Chicken soup is one of those iconic dishes that can be found in almost any culture around the world.
 Maybe that’s why this beloved comfort food is known to feed the soul and cure the common cold.
 My kids positively love chicken noodle soup, which I make for them weekly for their school lunches.

 Avgolemono is a classic Greek chicken soup made with rice.
 It is creamy from the addition of eggs stirred into it.
 And it is oh so delicious!
+It is super easy to make.

 About Samantha Ferraro